LLNL/gitlab-runner-auth/README.md

 ## Release

-The code of this site is released under the MIT License.
+This code is released under the MIT License.
 For more details see the LICENSE File.

+SPDX-License-Identifier: MIT

 LLNL-CODE-795365